loopitis/loopitis-repo/README.md

 If you would like to use this project for commercial purposes and need a different license, please contact us at support@loopitis.com to discuss your options.

-# **Loopitis**

-Loopitis is a sample application that showcases the use of Docker Compose, Redis, PostgreSQL, and Apache Kafka.
-It is a messaging system that provides reliable delivery of messages between different components.

-**Getting Started**

-To get started, you need to have Docker Compose installed on your machine.
-After cloning the repository, follow these steps:

-Copy the compose.yaml and config.properties files to your working directory.

-Set applicable passwords on the config.properties file (Redis password, Portainer password, and PostgreSQL passwords).

-Run the following command to start the Docker Compose:
+# **Loopitis** - All you need is two files to run it

+LoopItIs is an application that helps developers stay on top of important tasks without having to constantly monitor their systems.
+It uses Docker Compose, Redis, PostgreSQL, and Apache Kafka to provide reliable delivery of messages between different components.
+Each notification comes with a unique ID that allows the developer to update LoopItIs with the state of the execution at the end of each task.
+This feature makes it easy for developers to monitor all their tasks and notifications in one place, so they can focus on what matters most.

+If you want to try out LoopItIs, you can visit the website https://loopitis.com.
+To use the app as is without any modification, **all you need is the compose.yaml file and config.properties file**.
+Copy both files to your working directory (it works on both Linux or Windows).
+Make sure to have Docker Compose installed on your machine and set applicable passwords on the config file for security purposes.
+To run the Docker Compose, you should run the following command:

 > docker-compose --env-file config.properties up